 They have very big eyes for the size of their face, so you need to be careful when you are washing and grooming them.

-It can be very easy to accidentally poke their eyes, since they have a tendency to hide underneath the large tufts of facial fur.
+It can be very easy to accidentally poke their eyes since they tend to hide underneath the large tufts of facial fur.

 How Big is a Full-Grown Blue Tzu Heeler?